 Purchasing your food from a local, small-scale family farm is a great way to support your local community, economy and the environment.
 Jessica helps Friends of Family Farmers at their events wherever she can including setup and take-down, manning tables to answer questions about local food, helping people load heavy vegetables, waiting tables at farm-to-table fundraising dinners and of course purchasing great food from local farmers.

 Bates Group analyst David Jones has been a coach with Special Olympics Oregon in Clackamas County for the past seven years.
 Special Olympics provides year round sports training and athletic competition for people living with intellectual disabilities of all ages and skill levels.
 Competition provides athletes with opportunities to develop physical fitness, create friendships, and interact with the community.
 Serving as a coach is not just about teaching a sport, but also helping athletes learn life skills and grow as individuals.

 David’s younger brother, Derrick, has been an athlete for 25 years.
 Both of their parents have also served as coaches in the past, so Special Olympics is a family activity as well as a charitable one.
 Currently, David is an assistant coach for his brother’s basketball and softball teams.
-Their team won a bronze medal in Softball during the 2016 spring games in Newburg, OR.
-The 2017 basketball season is currently underway, and the team is looking forward to the competition ahead.
+Their team won a bronze medal in Softball during the 2016 spring games in Newburg, OR, and the 2016 basketball team (pictured below) won silver.